Some days ago, I conversed with Georgios Chasiotis on LinkedIn. Few hours before that chat, we were total strangers on different continents.

 Now, what if he didn’t have that one excellent content piece published?

-We would’ve remained over 3k miles apart from each other, not knowing if we exist on earth.
+Apparently, we would’ve remained over 3k miles apart from each other, not knowing if we exist on earth.

 That’s how powerful great SaaS content can be.
 Each one’s link is universal.
 It journeys with your product’s unique story to places beyond your imagination.